 This is the first question that comes to mind when discussing demographics.
 According to the accuracy of options, you can offer broad or narrow ranges for all answers.

 Age-related demographic answer options are shown as radio buttons.
 Answer options do not overlap each other, i.e., the range mentioned in each option has to be unique.

 - What is your current age?
 (Narrow range)

 - “Are you of Spanish or Latino origin?” which will usually be a Yes/No radio button.
-It will be followed by a question on race.
+A question on race will follow it.

 - What would best describe you?

 - African American